Daniel Boone National Forest

 Parks & Lodges

-For an extended getaway, DuPont Lodge at Cumberland Falls State Resort Park and Hemlock Lodge at Natural Bridge State Resort Park provide relaxing accommodations surrounded by scenic beauty.
 Both parks offer outdoor activities, such as hiking, birding and fishing, as well as breathtaking opportunities to explore unique natural wonders, such as rafting below the 69-foot, river-spanning Cumberland Falls and riding the Sky Lift up to Natural Bridge.

-While you are here, be sure to check out the Daniel Boone National Forest Gladie Visitor Center at 3451 Sky Bridge Road/KY Route 715 in Stanton.
+Once you’re here, be sure to check out the Gladie Visitor Center, located at 3451 Sky Bridge Road/KY Route 715 in Stanton, for brochures, maps of activities throughout the forest, directions and tips from helpful personnel.
 For more information, call 606-663-8100 or 859-488-1413.

 Hidden Gems in the Kentucky Wildlands